 Bart served for six years as chairman of the board of trustees, and continues to be an advocate for Marlboro College’s fiscal stability and academic integrity.
 He is a partner at BCI Partners, Inc., a private equity investment company, but his interests are much broader, such as worked alongside his wife Betsy as she founded the National Down Syndrome Society.
 While serving on the board at Washington and Lee, his alma mater, Bart mentored students and created internships for graduates.
 He served on a venture capital review committee to fund student business plans at Columbia Business School, where he got his M.B.A.
 In his own community he chaired the youth program at a skating club, and even coached hockey there.

 Roberta ‘Bobbi’ Hahn ’91

 Bobbi earned her B.A. in International Studies from Marlboro College in 1991, and launched her career as an English teacher in the Czech Republic and Japan.
 She returned to the United States with a passion for cross-cultural awareness and plan for a small café to “connect cultures through coffee.”
 In 2006 she was accepted as a National Urban Fellow (NUF) and worked at United Way while completing her Master’s of Public Administration from Baruch College.
-Bobbi now serves as director of operations for NUF, which trains professionals of all ethnic and racial backgrounds to be leaders and change agents in the public and nonprofit sectors.
+Bobbi then served for several years as director of operations for NUF, which trains professionals of all ethnic and racial backgrounds to be leaders and change agents in the public and nonprofit sectors.

 New York, New York